 Place the roast on the trivet.
 Lock the lid in place and ensure the vent is in the "sealing" position.
 Choose the manual setting, low pressure, and set the time for 5 minutes.

 When the time is up, do not remove the lid or release the pressure.
 Leave the roast in the pot for 35 minutes longer (the pot automatically switches to the keep warm setting).
 The roast should register approximately 115 F. If it is still too low, put the lid back on and leave it on warm for 5 to 10 minutes longer and then check it again.
 Searing and then resting will increase the temperature.
 Remove the roast to a plate.
 Strain the liquids into a cup and set aside.
+(Note: The recipe is for a 4-pound roast.
+If your roast is smaller, check the temperature 5 to 10 minutes earlier.)

 Choose the highest sauté setting and add 2 tablespoons of vegetable oil to the pot.
 Sear the roast on all sides for a total of about 10 minutes, or until all sides are well browned.
 Alternatively, the searing may be done in a heavy skillet on the stovetop.